 Creating a new plugin

-To extend the functionality of doi_downloader, you can create a new plugin.
+To extend the functionality of doi_downloader, you can create a new plugin for retrieving PDFs related to DOI from a specific website.
 A plugin is a Python module that implements the Plugin interface.
 Below is a step-by-step guide to creating a new plugin.

 Step 1: Create a new Python file

-Create a new Python file in the plugins or extra_plugins directory. extra_plugins folder if plugins that you do not want to commit to GitHub since the folder is ignored.
+Create a new Python file in the doi_downloader/plugins directory or (for testing only) in the directory doi_downloader/extra_plugins.
 The name of the file should be descriptive of the plugin's functionality, for example, my_plugin.py.
+Plugins stored in the extra_plugins directory, will not be stored on Github.

 Step 2: Implement the Plugin interface